ittyabrehman/ittyabrehman/README.md

 <p>
 As a determined and energetic lead software engineer, I bring an unconventional approach and quirky sense of humor to every project I tackle 💪.
 With a bold portfolio 💻 that showcases over 7.3+ years of experience in software development

-I am not your average tech expert, but unique blend of technical skills and business savvy 💼 allowing me to work on some impressive projects, including POS systems, CRMs, Accounting, and school systems.
+I am not your average tech expert, but unique blend of technical skills and business savvy 💼 allowing me to work on some impressive projects, including Cybersecurity system, POS systems, CRMs, Accounting, and school systems.

 I am an asset to any team 💪🏼, armed with expertise in object-oriented programming, SOLID, YAGNI, KISS, design patterns, and best practices.

 With front-end and back-end development experience, paired with my playful and personable communication style 💬, makes me a force to be reckoned with when it comes to collaborating and connecting with colleagues.

-Staying ahead of the game 🔥, I have extensive experience in various tech stacks including Java, ASP.NET, Microservices, Rest API, Angular, JavaScript, ReactJS, GoLang MySQL, Fire Base, and more.
+Staying ahead of the game 🔥, I have extensive experience in various tech stacks including Java, C#, Golang, Angular, React, and more.
 I'm passion for staying current with the latest tech trends is unyielding. 💪

 Ready to drive business transformation with cutting-edge solutions?
 Look no further.
-Whether you need a bold senior front-end developer 💻 or a quirky senior back-end developer 💻,Let's make some magic 🔮 together.
+Whether you need a bold senior front-end developer 💻 or a quirky senior back-end developer 💻, Let's make some magic 🔮 together.

 Shoot me a message 💬 on LinkedIn or book a meeting with me https://calendly.com/ittyab-rehman/ to get started.
 I'm ready for our next big adventure! 🚀

 </p>

-- 🔭 I’m currently working on [Darksense.ca](darksense.ca) as a lead full stack engineer for my employeer [arancia.ca](https://www.arancia.ca/) (Yottabyte's company client)
+- 🔭 I’m currently working on [Darksense.ca](darksense.ca) as a lead full stack engineer for [arancia.ca](https://www.arancia.ca/) (my employeer Yottabyte's client)

 - 👯 I’m looking to collaborate on **aws microservices based projects**

 - 👨‍💻 All of my projects are available at [under my employeers](under my employeers)

-- 💬 Ask me about **java, springBoot, c#, PHP, GO, react, angular, vuejs.js, AWS**
+- 💬 Ask me about **Java, C#, Golang, Angular, React, AWS**

 - 📫 How to reach me **ittyaburrehman@gmail.com**